ArvindSridhar/AbstractiveTextSummarization/README.md

 This is built to run with Python3 and Tensorflow 1.5.0+

 ## Pre-processing
-Get the dataset folder from Google Drive
+Get the dataset folder from Google Drive.
+Name this folder `dataset` and put it inside the current directory

-Name this folder `dataset` and put it inside the current directory Also create a folder `logs` in the current directory Each time, make sure to name your experiment uniquely (shouldn't share name with an experiment already in logs/)
+Also create a folder `logs` in the current directory

+Each time, make sure to name your experiment uniquely (shouldn't share name with an experiment already in logs/)

 ## Training